dstackai/dstack/docs/index.md

 </div>

-With YAML, you can avoid making changes to your scripts and have the freedom to use any frameworks, experiment trackers, or cloud providers.

-### Providers

-`dstack` supports multiple [providers](usage/providers.md) that enable you to set up environment, run scripts, launch interactive dev environments and apps, and perform many other tasks.

-## Run workflows

 Once a workflow is defined, you can use the `dstack run` command to run it either locally or remotely.

-### Run locally

 By default, workflows run locally on your machine: